 Later on, Dorothy Johansen from “Trapunto Quilt Shop” (www.trapunto.ca) in Edmonton gave us a virtual tour of her shop.
 Again, we were treated to eye candy galore.
 Dorothy carries not only a wide range of quilting supplies but also all kinds of items of interest to stitchers – thread, kits, Sashiko, fabric, etc. All are available in-store and online.

-As the day wore down, we all took a break to retrieve our “hats.”
+As the day wound down, we took a break to retrieve our “hats.”
 We were asked to be prepared for this, and we were not disappointed.
 From Odette Gaudet’s hilarious lobster claw chapeau to Jennie’s fascinator and a couple of portrait hats (including mine), we all had a good laugh – and then had to pose for pictures.

 The day concluded with a wonderful show and tell session – always a favourite among stitchers.

-As Jennie observed, “Edmonton’s Virtual Spring Fling was a fun time to visit with so many friends over a dreary weekend in Calgary…”.
-(In fact, it was snowing in Calgary, so what better time to sit and stitch?!)
+As Jennie observed, “Edmonton’s Virtual Spring Fling was a fun time to visit with so many friends over a dreary weekend in Calgary…” (In fact, it was snowing in Calgary, so what better time to sit and stitch?!)
 Some of us chose not to do the mystery projects but instead worked away on our own pieces.
 Jennie was knitting a triangular shawl with an I-cord edging.
 Shirley was busy beading.
 I worked on my set of four little sampler stockings designed by Mary Corbet.
 Jennie also noted that she “… found the format Edmonton used was great along with their suggestions on ‘bio breaks’ and turning off our videos when not in the ‘room.’
 It was great learning about the tools folks have found.
 Having a featured shop each day was brilliant, and it provided an opportunity to see what’s new out there.
 Watching each mystery project progress to its completion was great fun.
 Some stitchers are AMAZINGLY fast!”
-Though Jennie found it tiring sitting in front of the computer for two entire days, she added that she was so happy to have had to opportunity to reconnect with her stitching friends from all over.
+Though Jennie found it tiring sitting in front of the computer for two entire days, she added that she was so happy to have had the opportunity to reconnect with her stitching friends from all over.
 And the chair yoga and YMCA dancing sessions were a welcome opportunity to stretch – and look ridiculous while no one could see us!
 What a laugh!